WristRoute is a standalone Apple Watch GPS app for hiking, biking,

 structures such as stairs.

 Scroll down to reveal the Reset button.
-Reset zeroes all trip data.
+This button requires a firm

-The Route/Track menu is used to save the current trip data in a
+The Route/Track menu is used to save the current trip history as

-track, or to activate a route or track from the GPX file.
+a new track, or to load a route or track from the GPX file.
 Routes

 and tracks are treated the same, and both are referred to as track